 GOOGLE ADVANCED NEWS SEARCHES

-Google offers Advanced News Search, allows a visitor to scour headlines by date, location, exact phrases or publication.
-People can use it retrieve articles from more than 4,500 news outlets publishing on the Web.
+Google offers Advanced News Search, which allows visitors to scour headlines by date, location, exact phrases, or publication.
+People can use it to retrieve articles from more than 4,500 news outlets publishing on the Web.

 Check out Google’s official guidelines for quality listings.
-They offer a re-inclusion request option that will give your business an opportunity to appeal if a listing is removed too.
+They offer a re-inclusion request option that will allow your business to appeal if a listing is removed too.

 WEB PAGE TRANSLATION

-If you are looking for something different remember Windows has a great choice.
-Don’t unload any free ones from anywhere, could have bugs, and almost impossible to delete.
+If you are looking for something different, remember Windows has a great choice.
+Don’t unload any free ones from anywhere; they could have bugs and are almost impossible to delete.